bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_2.md

 > Are there more efficient algorithms than the simplex method?

-Theoretically, the interior point method can be more efficient than the simplex method in same cases of linear programs.
-Practically there is not much difference though, since linear programs in which the simplex method would be significantly slower are rarely encountered.
+Theoretically, some other algorithms - the interior point method or the ellipsoid method - can be more efficient than the simplex method in same cases of linear programs.
+Practically there is not much difference, since linear programs in which the simplex method would be significantly slower are rarely encountered.

 #### Jonah asks: